First-person (video games): 1980s

 The arrival of the Atari ST and Amiga in 1985, and the Apple IIGS a year later, increased the computing power and graphical capabilities available in consumer-level machines, leading to a new wave of innovation.
 1987 saw the release of MIDI Maze, an important transitional game for the genre.
 Unlike its contemporaries, MIDI Maze used raycasting to speedily draw square corridors.
 It also offered a networked multiplayer deathmatch (communicating via the computer's MIDI ports).
 Sublogic's Jet was a major release for the new platforms, as were Starglider and the tank simulator Arcticfox.

+In 1987, Taito's Operation Wolf arcade game started the trend of realistic military-themed action shooters, and featured side-scrolling environments and high-quality graphics for the time.
+It was followed the subsequent year by a sequel, titled Operation Thunderbolt, that introduced a pseudo-3D perspective and the illusion of depth.
+The success and popularity of these two games led to Sega releasing Line of Fire in 1989, another military combat arcade machine that achieved a further level of realism by implementing a rotating point of view, thus creating the effect of turning corners left and right, in addition to just walking forward.

 In 1988, Golgo 13: Top Secret Episode featured first-person shooter levels and included a sniper rifle for assassinating an enemy agent at long range using an unsteady sniper scope.
 The same year saw the release of Arsys Software's Star Cruiser.

 In the late 1980s, interest in 3D first-person driving simulations resulted in games like Test Drive (1987) and Vette!
 (1989).
 1989's Hard Drivin' arcade game from Atari Games was particularly influential, with fast filled-polygon graphics, a mathematical model of how the vehicle components interact, force feedback, and instant replay after crashes.
-In the following years, two Hard Drivin-esque MS-DOS games appeared, each including a track editor: Stunt Driver from Spectrum Holobyte (1990) and Stunts from Broderbund (1991).
+In the following years, two Hard Drivin'-esque MS-DOS games appeared, each including a track editor: Stunt Driver from Spectrum Holobyte (1990) and Stunts from Broderbund (1991).

 1990s

 In 1990, SNK released beat 'em ups with a first-person perspective: the hack & slash game Crossed Swords, and the fighting & shooting game Super Spy.
+In 1991, Dactyl Nightmare appeared for the Virtuality arcade VR platform, which featured first person deathmatch style games with polygon player avatars.
 In late 1991, the fledgling id Software released Catacomb 3D, which introduced the concept of showing the player's hand on-screen, strengthening the illusion that the player is viewing the world through the character's eyes.

 Taito's Gun Buster was released in arcades in 1992.
 It features on-foot gameplay and a control scheme where the player moves using an eight-direction joystick and aims using a mounted positional light gun.
 It allows two-player cooperative gameplay for the mission mode and features a deathmatch mode where two players compete against each other or up to four players compete in two teams.